 COVID-19 No. 3 Cause of Death in U.S.

-COVID-19 is now the No. 3 cause of death in the United States behind heart disease and cancer, although fatalities are decreasing.
-The pandemic has claimed more than 180,000 lives in the past six months of 2020.
+COVID-19 is now the No. 3 cause of death in the United States behind heart diseaseheart disease : an abnormal condition of the heart or of the heart and circulation (such as coronary heart disease, arrhythmia, or heart-valve defect) and cancer, although fatalities are decreasing.
+The pandemicpandemic (pan·dem·ic) : an outbreak of a disease that occurs over a wide geographic area and affects an exceptionally high proportion of the population : a pandemic outbreak of a disease. has claimed more than 180,000 lives in the past six months of 2020.

 Warraich said the success of immunosuppressants such as the steroid dexamethasone, which has been shown to reduce mortality in COVID-19, may be by reducing inflammation of the heart.
 Dr. Warraich is a researcher and doctor at the Veterans Affairs Boston Healthcare System, Brigham and Women’s Hospital and Harvard Medical School.